We know how weather can affect retail sales, but what can we do about it?

 A long time ago, in a mall far, far away, I was running a flagship retail store in the United States' premier shopping mall, South Coast Plaza.

-It was a couple weeks before Christmas and foot traffic was awfully low for a Saturday afternoon, usually one of the store’s busiest days.
+It was a few weeks before Christmas, and foot traffic was awfully low for a Saturday afternoon, usually one of the store’s busiest days.

-The few people who were shopping seemed to be in a bit of a grinchy mood.
+The few people who were shopping seemed to be in a grumpy mood.
 My crew was ready for the rush that never happened.

-That night when I got home and turned on the TV, I saw the reason why we were so slow: torrential rains had flooded the freeway on-and-off-ramps for hours in the middle of the day, making it virtually impossible to get into the mall.
+That night, when I got home and turned on the TV, I saw why we were so slow: torrential rains had flooded the freeway on and off ramps for hours in the middle of the day, making it virtually impossible to get into the mall.

-While it’s a no-brainer to think of retail sales going up for ice scrapers and flu relief products at this time of year, less obvious insights from the IBM Holiday Report reveal that soda sales increase during snowy or rainy winters while cold, crisp weather provides an ideal context for pasta consumption.
+While it’s a no-brainer to think of retail sales going up for ice scrapers and flu relief products at this time of year, less obvious insights reveal that soda sales increase during snowy or rainy winters while cold, crisp weather provides an ideal context for pasta consumption.

-Which makes sense if you’ve ever had to shovel a driveway in 20 degree windchill; you want feelings of comfort and escape from the elements.
+This makes sense if you’ve ever had to shovel a driveway in 20-degree windchill; you want feelings of comfort and escape from the elements.